3 charged with providing drugs that killed rapper Mac Miller

 A grand jury indictment that was unsealed in Los Angeles accuses the men of conspiring and distributing cocaine and oxycodone pills laced with fentanyl that caused Miller’s death in September 2018.

-Cameron Pettit, Stephen Walter and Ryan Reavis were previously charged with drug-related offenses.
+Cameron Pettit, 28, of West Hollywood, California; Stephen Walter, 46, of Los Angeles; and Ryan Reavis, 36, of Lake Havasu City, Arizona, were previously charged with drug-related offenses.
 Wednesday’s charges add the allegation that their drugs led to Miller’s death.

-All have been arrested in recent weeks and remain in custody.
-Attorneys for Pettit and Walter have been sent emails seeking their response.
-It’s unclear whether Reavis has a lawyer.

 Miller, 26, died of an accidental overdose of the powerful opioid fentanyl, along with cocaine and alcohol.
-Fentanyl has contributed to an epidemic of opioid abuse in the U.S. that has claimed thousands of lives, including those of other musicians, like Prince.
+Fentanyl has contributed to an epidemic of opioid abuse in the U.S. that has claimed thousands of lives, including those of other musicians, such as Prince.

 The men face a mandatory minimum sentence of 20 years in federal prison and the potential for life without parole if convicted of either of the charges related to Miller’s death.

+All have been arrested in recent weeks and remain in custody, and none has entered a plea.

+Attorneys for Pettit and Walter declined comment.
+It’s unclear whether Reavis has a lawyer.

-Pettit and Walter were scheduled to be arraigned on the new charges on Oct.
+Pettit and Walter, who was also charged with being a felon in possession of ammunition, were scheduled to be arraigned on the new charges on Oct.
 10. Reavis, who was arrested last week in Arizona, does not have an arraignment date set yet.

 The indictment alleges the men continued to distribute drugs through August 2019.